How to Calculate Total Score in Excel (4 Easy Ways)

 2. Applying AUTOSUM Command

 In this instance, we will opt for the AutoSum command to calculate the total score in Excel.
 The AutoSum command is nothing but the SUM function.
-The only difference is, in the AutoSum command, the SUM function takes its argument automatically whereas in solo application, the users have to set the argument.
+The only difference is, in the AutoSum command, the SUM function takes its argument automatically whereas, in the solo application, the users have to set the argument.
 Follow the ensuing steps to do so.

 Step 1: